cloudmesh/technologies/chapters/tech/ceph.md

 | keywords | File systems |

-:o: several paragraphs have no backing ref

-Ceph [:o: ref missing ] is an open source storage platform which supports object, block and file system storage in one unified system.
+Ceph [@www-ceph] is an open source storage platform which supports object, block and file system storage in one unified system.
 The system is highly scalable and thousands of clients can access a large amount of data easily.
 It uses commodity hardware to run.
 A Ceph Storage cluster can consist of a very large number of nodes.
 Nodes communicate each other to redistribute the data to increase throughput.

-Ceph is based on RADOS which is a short version of Reliable Autonomic Distributed Object Store [:o: ref missing ].
-LIBRADOS [:o: ref missing ]which is a library gives direct access to applications.
-LIBRADOS [:o: ref missing ] supports C, C++, Java, Python, Ruby, and PHP.
-Also using RADOS Gateway (RADOSGW) [:o: ref missing ], data in the storage can be accessed from Amazon S3 and OpenStack Swift.
+Ceph is based on RADOS which is a short version of Reliable Autonomic Distributed Object Store [@www-cepharch].
+LIBRADOS [@www-cepharch] which is a library gives direct access to applications.
+LIBRADOS supports C, C++, Java, Python, Ruby, and PHP [@www-cepharch].
+Also using RADOS Gateway (RADOSGW) [@www-cepharch], data in the storage can be accessed from Amazon S3 and OpenStack Swift.

 The storage cluster receives data from clients and stores data as objects.
-Each object stored on an Object Storage Device (OSD) [:o: ref missing ].
+Each object stored on an Object Storage Device (OSD) [@www-cepharch].
 These devices store data as objects in a flat namespace.
 Directory hierarchies are not used in these devices.
-Each object in an OSD has an ID, data in binary format and metadata [@fa18-523-68-www-ceph-architecture].
+Each object in an OSD has an ID, data in binary format and metadata [@www-cepharch].

 Ceph Block Storage provides users to mount Ceph as a provisioned block device.
 Ceph block devices stripe the data across the cluster.
 It also integrates with